Venoox/graph-node-docker/README.md

 Issues I encountered:

 - At first I was trying to run CMD in exec form a.k.a without shell because the application can receive Unix signals when shutting down the container gracefully.
 Oherwise the shell is considered PID 1 which prevents signals from reaching the app.
 But I needed environment variables when running the command and only the shell can do variable substitution so I switched to shell form even though it's not the best way.
+Later I found out that if I change command to `exec` it will replace the shell process with the app and should be PID 1 and get gracefully shutdown but that still wasn't the case.
 - The main application (graph-node) was not made cloud native because it doesn't retry to connect to the Ethereum node but just fails to start and exists.
 I tried fixing this by using depends_on feature in the Docker Compose but that didn't work so I figured out depends_on only starts this container after it starts other containers and doesn't actually check if other containers are ready to accept connections so I needed another solution.
 While reading Docker docs I saw they recommend using a shell script that checks periodically if a TCP connection can be made and they even linked to some tools that already do that.
 I chose [wait-for-it](https://github.com/vishnubob/wait-for-it) mostly because it was first in the list and worked for me.
 I included the script in the repo and used it in the Dockerfile so that it checks for all other 3 components to be ready before starting it.
 - Somewhat unrelated to Docker but the application couldn't connect to HTTPS endpoints because the slim image doesn't include CA certificates and the fix was to just install ca-certificates package provided by Debian.